 How to actually compare 'cheap'

 The sticker price is only one part of an out-of-state move.
-A $1,400 truck rental can quietly become $3,200 once you add fuel, one-way drop fee, insurance, lodging, food on the road, and the value of your time.
+A truck rental quietly grows once you add fuel, the one-way drop fee, insurance, lodging, food on the road, and the value of your own time spent driving.

 Five real options, ranked by 'all-in' cost for a 1-bedroom move